4.1. Procedural Overview

 This step should be conducted by using three criteria (high, medium or low) to score the potential environmental risk and the ability to implement associated operational controls.
 These scores will then be reviewed alongside the significance of the environmental impact to agree the final environmental impact priority.

 The aim is only to consider if there are potential environmental risks associated with the environmental aspects identified earlier for the purposes of prioritisation, not to assess the risk.
-This is because the risks should be treated like any other risk to Defence outputs, and managed by the the DT risk manager and integrated into the wider project risk register, or passed to another stakeholder for assessment.
+This is because the risks should be treated like any other risk to Defence outputs, and managed by the DT risk manager and integrated into the wider project risk register, or passed to another stakeholder for assessment.

 Similarly, the consideration of the ability to implement operational controls should only be a brief consideration of possible technical interventions using the engineering knowledge of the working group, a full assessment of options will need to be carried out during Environmental Impact Management (EIM) if appropriate.

-The first criterion the working panel shall consider is the potential Environmental Risk to operational performance and/or project milestones.
+The first criterion the working group shall consider is the potential Environmental Risk to operational performance and/or project milestones.
 The criteria for assessing this type of risk as either High, Medium or Low is outlined in Table 1.
 The guiding principle for this criterion is that the more likely there is to be a risk to operational performance key project milestones, a higher score should be recorded.

 Table 1 – Potential enironmental risk to operational performance